 3. Personal Growth

-Goals here could look like joining a club to get better at social skills or maybe stepping up into a leadership role within a project, which helps them grow in new ways.
-The whole idea is really about nurturing a well-rounded individual, which helps students build up that confidence and also the character they’ll need to really thrive in their lives.
+This might be something like participating in a club to improve social skills or perhaps taking a leadership role in a project, where they will expand in new methods.
+The whole concept is this balanced solution built up of a well-rounded individual, help the students to build up that confidence, and even helps the students develop the character that they’ll need in their lives.

 4. Specific Learning Needs